Society of St. Vincent de Paul ~ Assumption BVM-Conference

 You can support the Assumption BVM-Conference by using our Church Offering Envelope soon to be found in the church pews.
 Look for the envelope with our Saint Vincent de Paul logo.
 Thank you in advance for supporting our compassionate tradition.

-Lastly, allow our Conference to thank Father Gerard, Ms. Kathy Tracy, Sister Susan Slater, and Ms. Janet Perez for their gracious support and training.
+Lastly, allow our Conference to thank Father Mike Ume, Ms. Kathy Tracy and Ms. Janet Perez for their gracious support and training.
 Our promise to all is to place our mission first and serve diligently with a compassionate heart.
 To each of you we are eternally grateful.

 We are the Vincentians of the Society of Saint Vincent de Paul, Assumption BVM-Conference, and we have much to share.